 How to Fix Venmo Lost Connection With Bank Error

-First and foremost, try restarting both your device and Venmo app.
+First and foremost, try restarting both your device and the Venmo app.
 If that doesn’t work, try checking for network connections and contacting customer service.
 If restoring your previous transactions still doesn’t fix the issue, then it may be time to reset your account password.

 In all cases, be patient and keep trying different methods until the issue is resolved.